Social Action

 In this season of thanksgiving, we are thankful for all we have and look for ways to give back to our community.
 Join us in participating in our many Social Action projects throughout the season to bring joy to others.

-Donations for the Katherine Hanley Family Shelter, donate by December 22.
-Help us support the residents of the Katherine Hanley Family Shelter this winter by donating any of the following items: NEW stuffed animals, NEW socks for men, women and children (regular or warm and fuzzy) and/or $25 gift cards to gas stations, grocery stores, or Target/Walmart.
+Donations for the Katherine Hanley Family Shelter, donate by Monday, December 23.
+Help us support the residents of the Katherine Hanley Family Shelter this winter by donating any of the following items: NEW stuffed animals; NEW socks for men, women and children (regular or warm and fuzzy); and/or $25 gift cards to grocery stores or Target/Walmart.
+Donations may be left in the main lobby.

 Christmas Shoeboxes for So Others Might Eat (SOME).
 Help provide Christmas gifts to the homeless by packing a shoebox with necessities to donate to SOME.
 Click here for a full list of shoebox items.